cogitovirus/uhpldc-ms/docs/whitepaper_to_be_pdf.md

 ## Abstract

 In this whitepaper, we introduce a novel approach for data processing and analysis using Ultra-High Performance Liquid Data Chromatography with Mass Spectrometry (UHPLDC-MS).
 By integrating advanced data chromatography techniques with blockchain technology, we ensure secure, immutable, and efficient handling of high-speed data.
-The incorporation of smart contracts and autonomous agents further enhances data integrity and flow, providing a robust solution for modern data challenges.
+The incorporation of smart contracts, autonomous agents, and real-time streaming capabilities further enhances data integrity and flow, providing a robust solution for modern data challenges.

 ## Introduction